zimmski/tavor/doc/format.md

 ### Alternations and grouping

 ```
 Permutations = @(1 | 2 | 3) // Alternation groups can become permutation groups with the "@" right before the opening parenthesis.
-Each entry will be used once but the order is nonrelevant.
+Each entry will be used once but the order is non-relevant.
 For example the token "Permutations" can hold 123, 132, 213, 231, 312 or 321.
 ```

 ### Optionals and repeats